Reactive Content Marketing and Strategies

 Better yet - if you have time to write the article before you reply to their email, you can write to them with a summary along with a note: “Here’s an article that I wrote for you on the topic”.

-But - here’s why we think it works really well:
+But - if you’re still not convinced, here’s more reasons why we think it works really well:

 You are creating long-tail keyword-focussed articles (that you don’t really have to think about too much)